umeboshi2/freelawmachine/README.md

   ./manage.py syncdb [to create the admin user]
   ```

-## Building Your Own Free Law Machine
-Don't like the easy way?
-Skip ahead to "Building the Vagrant Box (Optional)"
-and complete those steps first, then run through the "Easy Way" steps.
-This is
-not for the feint of heart.

-### Recommended Things to do Once Up and Running
+#  Recommended Things to do Once Up and Running
+Here are a couple additional steps to get you started if you're unfamiliar with
+CourtListener or your way around a Django app.

-#### Starting CourtListener
+## Starting CourtListener
 From within the `/var/www/courtlistener` directory, simply use Django's manage
 scripts to launch the app.
 Make sure you pay close attention to adding the IP
 address and port number so it plays nice with Vagrant's NAT networking and the